dstackai/dstack/docs/blog/posts/monitoring-gpu-usage.md

 The command is similar to `kubectl top` (in terms of semantics) and `docker stats` (in terms of the CLI interface).
 The key difference is that `dstack stats` includes GPU VRAM usage and GPU utilization percentage.

->It works out of the box for all supported accelerators, including `NVIDIA`, `AMD`, and `TPU`, regardless of
+>The feature works right away with `NVIDIA` and `AMD`, whether you're running a development environment, task, or service.
-> whether you’re running a dev environment, task, or service.
+> `TPU` support is coming soon.

 Similar to `kubectl top`, if a run consists of multiple jobs (such as distributed training or an auto-scalable service), `dstack stats` will display metrics per job.